 Then they asked him, “Teacher, when will this happen?
 And what sign will there be when all these things are about to happen?”

 Like anyone would, the hearers want an indication of when the events are beginning.

-For Jesus’ contemporaries, the end time were the times when God would take decisive action and vindicate God’s people by punishing evil and rewarding good.
+For Jesus’ contemporaries, the end times would be when God would take decisive action and vindicate God’s people by punishing evil and rewarding good.
 Here we see that the destruction of the Temple would be one of the signs that the end times were near.